 Bowie Sun student reporter Austin Cole of U-MD interviews Scott Morrison (left), president of Liberty Sports Park, Oct.
 23, 2022.
 (Catherine Hollingsworth/The Bowie Sun)

-Partnerships: In the fall of 2022, The Bowie Sun served as a media partner in the University of Maryland Local News Network, a program that pairs student reporters with local news media.
-The Bowie Sun currently provides off-campus work-study for students at another public university.
+Academic Partners: During the fall semester, The Bowie Sun serves as a media partner in the University of Maryland Local News Network, a program that pairs student reporters with local news media.
+In addition, The Bowie Sun recently began offering work-study opportunities.

 Individuals: Some of our first financial contributions came from Bowie residents, a sign of your faith in local news.
 Thank you!

-Sponsors: Contact us directly to sponsor a local resource guide, newsmaker forum or themed newsletter.
-Sponsors of The Bowie Sun must be nonpartisan.
+Sponsors: Contact us directly to sponsor a consumer guide (voter guide, back-to-school guide, etc.).
+Sponsors must be nonpartisan.

 Hundreds have signed up for the forthcoming Bowie Sun email newsletter.
 Hundreds more follow the Bowie Sun on social media.
 Others have shared news tips, opinion pieces or commented on articles.
 Thank you!

-We welcome suggestions as we reestablish community news in Bowie.
-Here's all the ways you can engage with the Bowie Sun:
+We welcome your suggestions as we work to reestablish community news in Bowie.
+Here's all the ways you can engage with The Bowie Sun:

 DJ Jack Lighting and the Joe Falero Band entertained festival goers Sept.
 18, 2022.
 (Austin Cole/The Bowie Sun)